boriskaus/MagmaThermoKinematics.jl/README.md

 julia> Threads.nthreads()
 8
 ```
-And start the simulation with
+You start the simulation with
 ```julia
 julia> include("Example2D.jl")
 ```
 provided that you are in the same directory as the file (check that with `pwd()`).

-If you happen to have a machine with an NVIDIA graphics card build in, which supports CUDA, the code will run (substantially) faster by changing this flag:
+If you happen to have a machine with an NVIDIA graphics card build in, the code will run (substantially) faster by changing this flag:
 ```julia
 const USE_GPU=true;
 ```